jbeyerstedt/kirby-site-snippets/README.md

 There are three variants for different levels.
 See the special reamde for more info.

-## contribution
+## Contribution
-Feel free to fork this repository an make it better.
+Feel free to fork this repository and make it better.